Online Simulation Games Market Size and Share

 Online Simulation Games Market Analysis by Mordor Intelligence

-The online simulation games market is valued at USD 9.31 billion in 2025 and, at a CAGR of 13.29%, is forecast to reach USD 17.38 billion by 2030.
+The online simulation games market size in 2026 is estimated at USD 10.53 billion, growing from 2025 value of USD 9.31 billion with 2031 projections showing USD 19.47 billion, growing at 13.09% CAGR over 2026-2031.
 Robust spending on photorealistic physics engines, growing cross-platform adoption, and the convergence of entertainment with professional training keep the growth curve steep.
 Advanced cloud infrastructure is reducing latency and hardware barriers, widening the user pool from dedicated PC players to casual mobile segments.
 Publisher consolidation, led by Microsoft’s post-Activision strategy, is concentrating intellectual property and talent pools, even as it extends smaller studios’ reach into premium distribution networks.
 Meanwhile, generative AI is reshaping design pipelines; 62% of studios already use it to generate worlds and assets, compressing development timelines and costs.
 Regulatory headwinds around loot boxes in Europe are prompting a pivot toward subscriptions and hybrid revenue models that can better withstand compliance scrutiny.

 Key Report Takeaways